Some of the content on this page is out of date.

 - We have a good existing relationship;

-- They are especially well-invested, so the money they hold will have higher investment returns than funds that we hold in the Maximum Impact Fund (though those returns will not be mechanically directed to GiveWell, more on this below).
+- They are especially well-invested, so the money they hold will have higher investment returns than funds that we hold in the Top Charities Fund (though those returns will not be mechanically directed to GiveWell, more on this below).

-If you give to GiveWell's recommended programs – including the Maximum Impact Fund – this year, your donation will be granted as usual to the outstanding giving opportunities we've identified.
+If you give to GiveWell's recommended programs – including the Top Charities Fund – this year, your donation will be granted as usual to the outstanding giving opportunities we've identified.

 Because money is fungible, additional donations to GiveWell’s top charities (excluding GiveDirectly) will effectively take the place of money that Open Philanthropy would have granted this year.
 This will cause GiveWell to save more of Open Philanthropy’s donation for future use.
 We discuss fungibility and rollover funds because we believe they affect the ultimate impact of donations to our recommendations, even though they don't affect how your literal donation is processed and allocated.